Harmeet Dhillon: Detransitioning case

-Dhillon's firm filed a lawsuit against Kaiser Permanente over misinforming and medical damage experienced by 18 year old detransitioner Chloe Cole of Central Valley, California.
-As California legally permits gender-affirming surgery for minors, Cole had a double mastectomy at age 15.
-The suit was preceded by a letter of intent to sue, addressed to Kaiser, a named endocrinologist, a named psychiatrist and a named plastic surgeon, claims that Cole is suffering from ongoing deleterious health effects from off label use of prescription drugs.
-Cole says that she was not properly informed as to potential negative effects of the puberty blockers and testosterone she was given at age 13.
+On February 22, 2023, Dhillon's firm filed a lawsuit against Kaiser Permanente over misinforming and medical damage experienced by Chloe Cole, a 18-year-old detransitioner of Central Valley, California.
+The letter of intent to sue — addressed to Kaiser, a named endocrinologist, a named psychiatrist, and a named plastic surgeon — claimed that Cole suffers from ongoing health effects from off-label use of prescription drugs.
+Cole says she was not properly informed as to potential negative effects of the puberty blockers and testosterone she was given at age 13.
+She also had a double mastectomy as a gender-affirming surgery at age 15 (legal in California).
 The lawsuit claims that Cole did not give informed consent and that she was under extreme duress to accede to the medical treatments.

+Legal representations

 Trump 2020 campaign legal adviser

 She was a legal adviser on the Trump 2020 campaign.
-While the Trump campaign was making claims of voter fraud during the 2020 election (as the ballots were being counted), Dhillon said the campaign was hoping that the Supreme Court, including Trump-appointed justices such as Amy Coney Barrett, would help Trump win the presidency.
+While the Trump campaign was making claims of voter fraud during the 2020 election (as the ballots were being counted), Dhillon said the campaign was hoping that the U.S. Supreme Court, including Trump-appointed justices such as Amy Coney Barrett, would help Trump win the presidency.

+Carlson lawsuit

+in 2023, Dhillon was hired by Tucker Carlson to represent him in a gender discrimination lawsuit filed by former Fox News producer Abby Grossberg.